Flowers

 add mulchGeneral maintenance - soil

 Prepare beds for new roses when conditions allow.
-Avoid wet days and frozen ground.
+Avoid doing this when the soil is wet or frozen.

-Test your soil for pH and nutrient levels; this can help you choose suitable plants for your garden, and allow you to rectify any nutrient deficiencies with a spring feed.
-Simple tests can be done at home (see left), and the RHS also offers a soil analysis service.
+Test your soil for pH; this can help you choose suitable plants for your garden, and allow you to rectify any nutrient deficiencies with a spring feed.
+Simple pH tests can be done at home, and the RHS also offers a soil analysis service, which can also measure nutrient levels.

-Improve the drainage of heavy soils by working in lots of organic matter and coarse gravel (if necessary).
+Improve the drainage of heavy soils by working in lots of organic matter.

 Clear up weedy beds before mulching.

 Mulching with a deep layer of organic matter helps to condition the soil, suppress weed growth, insulate plant roots from temperature fluctuations, and conserve soil moisture during the summer.
-Lighter soils can be mulched now, but heavier soils are best left until March, when the soil is warmer.
+Lighter soils can be mulched now, but heavier soils are best left until March, when the soil is less saturated for walking on.

 container maintenanceGeneral maintenance - containers